-Honda has confirmed it plans to close its Swindon plant in 2021, leading to the loss of 3,500 jobs.
-An announcement was made this morning by Katsushi Inoue, president of Honda Motor Europe, who said: “In light of the unprecedented changes that are affecting our industry, it is vital that we accelerate our electrification strategy and restructure our global operations accordingly.
+Ford’s announcement comes a few months after Honda confirmed plans to close its Swindon plant in 2021, leading to the loss of 3,500 jobs.
+An announcement was made in February by Katsushi Inoue, president of Honda Motor Europe, who said: “In light of the unprecedented changes that are affecting our industry, it is vital that we accelerate our electrification strategy and restructure our global operations accordingly.

 He added: “As a result, we have had to take this difficult decision to consult our workforce on how we might prepare our manufacturing network for the future.
 This has not been taken lightly and we deeply regret how unsettling today’s announcement will be for our people.”